lrios215/python_API_HW/README.md

     * Observation: no correlation (r = -0.22), in S. hemisphere as lat increases no stat sig trend in wind speed

+## Part II - VacationPy

+This analysis works with weather data to plan future vacations using jupyter-gmaps and the Google Places API.

+* **Note:** if you having trouble displaying the maps try running `jupyter nbextension enable --py gmaps` in your environment and retry.

+* Create a heat map that displays the humidity for every city from the part I of the homework.

+* Narrow down the DataFrame to find your ideal weather condition.
+For example:

+  * A max temperature lower than 80 degrees but higher than 70.

+  * Wind speed less than 10 mph.

+  * Zero cloudiness.

+  * Drop any rows that don't contain all three conditions.
+You want to be sure the weather is ideal.

+  * **Note:** Feel free to adjust to your specifications but be sure to limit the number of rows returned by your API requests to a reasonable number.

+* Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

+* Plot the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.

+* For Part II, you must include a screenshot of the heatmap you create and include it in your submission.
+* You must use proper labeling of your plots, including aspects like: Plot Titles (with date of analysis) and Axes Labels.
+* For max intensity in the heat map, try setting it to the highest humidity found in the data set.